silentshamunc/silentshamcom/README.md

 Current tags:

  * `donors` - stories about lost donations to UNC or UNC-CH due to the sham settlement (especially the Mellon Foundation $1.5 grant)
+ * `lawcom` - stories about intervention by the Lawyers' Committee

 Current tags: